Theories

 - Andy Clark: “Consciousness as Generative Entanglement”, in The Journal of Philosophy, 2019-12

-- Nedeljko Radulović, Albert Bifet, Fabian M. Suchanek: “Confident Interpretations of Black Box Classifiers”, in International Joint Conference on Neural Networks, 2021
+- Nedeljko Radulović, Albert Bifet, and Fabian M. Suchanek: “Confident Interpretations of Black Box Classifiers”, in International Joint Conference on Neural Networks, 2021

 - Daniel Kahneman: Thinking, Fast and Slow, 2011

-- Nassim Taleb: The Black Swan: The Impact of the Highly Improbable, 2007
+- Nassim Taleb: The Black Swan - The Impact of the Highly Improbable, 2007